Renesas-SST/meta-renesas/recipes-docs/rz-cmn-readme/files/README.md

   $ systemctl restart ssh
   ```

-#### SSH Access
+##### 4.1.4.3.
+SSH Access

-After configuring the authentication key, access to the RZ/G2L-SBC via SSH can be achieved using various tools available on both Windows and Linux platforms.
+After configuring the authentication key, access to target board via SSH can be achieved using various tools available on both Windows and Linux platforms.

 1. **SSH from Windows host**
    - **Using Git Bash**: